Allocate Recovered 753-Unit Housing Estate to Police, Security Expert Urges FG

 A few days ago, the government announced that the Federal Ministry of Housing would embark on public sales of the housing units, assuring that the process would be transparent.

-Despite this assurance, Ibadin noted that such promises are hollow, as the buildings would likely not reach the needy but instead end up in the hands of oppressive politicians who are not tired of primitive accumulation.
+Despite this assurance, Ibadin noted that such promises are hollow, as the buildings would likely not reach the needy but instead end up in the hands of politicians.

-He decried a situation where many in the political class are amassing wealth at public expense in a country where many officers and men of the Nigeria Police Force and other security agencies live in dilapidated barracks.